 Who have been censored by this corporate media and social media integration with the national security state?

-Like with any censored book list, national security state targets provide a Who’s Who of what we should be reading and watching: The Grayzone, TeleSur, Venezuelanalysis, Lee Camp, By Any Means Necessary, Caleb Maupin, Syria Solidarity Movement, Consortium News, Mint Press News, Abby Martin, Chris Hedges, CGTN and other Chinese media, George Galloway, Pepe Escobar, Scott Ritter, ASB Military News, RT America, Strategic Culture Foundation, One World Press, SouthFront, Gonzalo Lira, Oriental Review, Revolutionary Black Network, Sputnik News, Ron Paul’s Liberty Report.
+Like with any censored book list, national security state targets provide a Who’s Who of what they don’t want us to see, and so what we should be reading and watching for accurate news: The Grayzone, TeleSur, Venezuelanalysis, Lee Camp, By Any Means Necessary, Caleb Maupin, Syria Solidarity Movement, Consortium News, Mint Press News, Abby Martin, Chris Hedges, CGTN and other Chinese media, George Galloway, Pepe Escobar, Scott Ritter, ASB Military News, RT America, Strategic Culture Foundation, One World Press, SouthFront, Gonzalo Lira, Oriental Review, Revolutionary Black Network, Sputnik News, Ron Paul’s Liberty Report.
 Youtube warns us of watching Oliver Stone’s Ukraine on Fire.
-Journalists who have collaborated with a Russian media outlet are now dubbed “affiliated with the Russian government.”
+Journalists who have relations with a Russian media outlet are now dubbed “affiliated with the Russian government.”

 The FBI directly shut down American Herald Tribune and Iran’s Press TV.
 RT and Sputnik are already shut down in Europe.
 PropOrNot listing of 200 media sites catalogs for us what the national security state doesn’t want us to read, listen to, know, or think.